-(ii) Maintenance of a Significant Controllers Register Pursuant to the Companies (Amendment) Ordinance 2018 of Hong Kong, as from 1 March 2018, all companies (including companies limited by shares, companies limited by guarantee and unlimited companies but excluding companies listed on the Stock Exchange of Hong Kong) formed or registered under the Hong Kong Companies Ordinance are required to (i) identify persons who have significant control over the companies ("Significant Controllers"); and (ii) maintain a Significant Controller includes (i) a registrable person who is a natural person and (ii) a registrable legal entity which is a shareholder of the company that has significant control over the company.
+(ii) Maintenance of a Significant Controllers Register Pursuant to the Companies (Amendment) Ordinance 2018 of Hong Kong, as from 1 March 2018, all companies (including companies limited by shares, companies limited by guarantee and unlimited companies but excluding companies listed on the Stock Exchange of Hong Kong) formed or registered under the Hong Kong Companies Ordinance are required to (i) identify persons who have significant control over the companies ("Significant Controllers"); and (ii) maintain a Significant Controllers Register ("SCR") in English or Chinese.
+A Significant Controller includes (i) a registrable person who is a natural person and (ii) a registrable legal entity which is a shareholder of the company that has significant control over the company.